nafisehkakhani/Seqana_project/README.md

 ![Banner](img/Spatial_Distribution_of_SOC.png)

 ## Project Description
 This project is a data engineering challenge that involves processing and analyzing soil data.
-The goal is to clean, preprocess, and visualize the data to gain insights into soil properties.
+The goal is to clean, preprocess, and visualize the data to gain insights into soil properties and ultimately create a soil database using SQL.

 ## Features
 - Data cleaning and preprocessing